Parts Tracker :: Parts List :: Activity :: Submit :: PT Tools :: PT Reference :: LDraw Specifications :: Lookup

 Submiting parts of unknown number

-• If you don't know the official number for a part please don't submit it with an invented name of you own.
+If you don't know the official number for a part please don't submit it with an invented name of you own.
 This causes additional unnecessary work for the admins, especially if there are subfiles involved.
-Email the admins for an available three-digit LDraw nnn number.
+Email the admins for an available LDraw Unnnn number.